MaterializeInc/materialize/doc/developer/arrangements.md

 The `mz_arrangement_sharing` logging source reports the number of times each arrangement is shared.
 An arrangement is identified by the worker and operator that created it.

-## Caveats: Demand Analysis

-When users present queries and views to us, we can determine that some fields are not required.
-We blank out any field that is not required.
-This can reduce the number of distinct `data` in an arrangement, which will reduce the size of the arrangement.

 ## Caveats: Delta Joins

 In certain circumstances, we plan `Join` operators using a different pattern which avoids the intermediate arrangements.